bensouiciakram/Vanilla-Javascript-Projects/README.md

 ## Project requirments:

     Create a to-do list with features like :
-        -adding,deleting,and marking tasks as complete Using browser local storage for persisting data.
+        -adding, deleting and marking tasks as complete Using browser local storage for persisting data.